anujdutt9/Maps.nav/README.md

 2. Make interface for user to enter the destination location name instead of placing the pin.

 3. Integrate alternate routes based on traffic conditions on the current chosen route.

+4. Show current traffic conditions of the route.

+5. Improve the User Interface of the App.